- 9 shares

 Naturally, if you’re suddenly not receiving a paycheck, money will be forefront in your concerns.
 You’ll want to take care of these matters sooner than later.

-On Bankrate.com, Sarah Foster offers 13 steps to take if you’ve lost your job due to the coronavirus crisis, including these financial steps:
+On Bankrate.com, Sarah Foster offers 13 steps to take if you’ve lost your job, including these financial steps:

 - Apply for unemployment benefits.